 “We are sorry you didn’t have a delightful shopping experience.
-We offer you a 10% discount coupon to sweeten the deal on your next purchase.”
+We’d like to offer you a 10% discount coupon to sweeten the deal on your next purchase.”

 Using WhatsApp Business API and Insider Integration, the retailer sends him an invoice with an order confirmation directly on WhatsApp chat, which Jamie views instantly.
 The speed at which the confirmation is delivered creates a positive and impactful user experience.

 Clara has had a hectic day at work and is running late to catch her flight.
 She knows she can board the flight only if she can skip the check-in queue and head straight for the security check.

-Businesses like airlines or event organizers can use WhatsApp Business API along with Insider Integration to send automated reminders to users, reminding them to not miss an upcoming event or arrive at the airport on time to catch their flights.
+Businesses like airlines or event organizers can use WhatsApp Business API along with Insider Integration to send automated reminders to users, reminding them to not miss an upcoming event or to arrive at the airport on time to catch their flights.

-These messages are sent to passengers 6 hours before a flight’s departure, reminding them to carry their passports, ensure their visas are stamped and arrive at the airport well in time to complete their immigration and check-in formalities.
-The messages work as an effective engagement strategy for the airline.
+These messages are sent to passengers six hours before their flight’s departure, reminding them to carry their passports, ensure their visas are stamped, and arrive at the airport in time to complete their immigration and check-in formalities.
+They provide an effective engagement strategy for the airline.

 Companies use various touchpoints to reach out to their customers.
 These include emails, text messages and push notifications.
 Insider’s Architect is a perfect customer journey orchestration tool for marketers looking for sustained and diverse engagement with consumers through appropriate channels.

-Messaging Apps have emerged as a powerful marketing platform that can help companies achieve high engagement and conversion rates.
-With WhatsApp Business API now available to marketers, they can bring in high-value, high-visibility and high-traction transactional messaging and company-consumer interaction into their marketing mix.
+WhatsApp has emerged as a powerful marketing platform that can help companies achieve high engagement and conversion rates.